Wiladams/ndt/README.md

 Compiling
 =========
 Install a relatively recent version of the Visual Studio environment, to get a Visual C++  compiler installed.
+Currently using Visual Studio 2019

-Open up the projects.sln file in the \projects directory build the entire solution, play with examples
+Open up the projects.sln file in the \projects\projects.sln Make sure you're in Release mode
+Build the entire solution, play with examples

 Creating a new project
 ======================
 Need to link in: ws2_32.lib, blend2d.lib
-Need to set Additional Lib Directories
+Need to set Additional Lib Directories to ..\..\lib\Release

-Need to set C/C++ Additional Include Directories
-Need to include projects\lib\Release in library path Need to set C++ runtime to /Mt
+Need to set C/C++ Additional Include Directories - ..\..\primary Need to set C++ runtime to /Mt